stuartellis/stuartellis-site-hugo/content/articles/mac-setup.md

 ## Creating SSH Keys ##

 You will frequently use SSH to access Git repositories or remote UNIX systems.
-Mac OS X includes the standard OpenSSH suite of tools.
+MacOS includes the standard OpenSSH suite of tools.

 To create an SSH key, run the *ssh-keygen* command in a terminal window.
 For
 example: